 Let me insert 5 random records into the Employee for the demonstration purpose.
 It will help us to check whether the After insert is fired or not.

 INSERT INTO [EmployeeTR] ( [Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ) VALUES ('Tutorial Gateway', 'Masters Degree', 'Admin', 250000, 1900) ,('Aamir Khan', 'Bachelors', 'Skilled Professional', 69000, 100) ,('Lara Diaz', 'Bachelors', 'Management', 85000, 60) ,('Mahesh kumar', 'Degree', 'Professional', 45000, 630) ,('Ruiz John', 'Post Graduate', 'Clerical', 40000, 220)

 From the above screenshot, you can see that our trigger is fired.
-And also, it is printing the message that we placed in it.
+And also, it prints the message that we placed in it.
 Please use the following query to check the inserted records in the Employee.

 SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]